 | Petanque Take-out |

-This short distance of 4 meters different distance for a legal start of play as the "cochon" is thrown at the start; is a lot easlier than the 30 meters of Lawn Bowls's legal distance.
+This short distance of 4 meters different distance during the start of play, after the "cochon" is thrown; is a lot easlier than the 30 meters of Lawn Bowls's jack being rolled to it legal distance.

-And where the Lawn Bowl is rolled your bowl up the green, in the Petanque game often the players are permitted to throw their metal ball of 3" or more at the opponents balls in what is called a "Takeout" shot.
-To roll to the target or throw for a "Takeout" the distance is likewise important in Petanque as in Lawn bowls' Delivery.
+And where the Lawn Bowl is rolled your bowl up the green, in the Petanque game, we often see the players throwing their metal ball of 3" or more at the opponents balls in what is called a "Takeout" shot.
+To roll to the target or throw for a "Takeout" the distance is likewise important in Petanque.

-Also in order of play, if the team does not have the closest ball to the "cochon", then they play again until their ball is the closest or they have no more balls.
-This screen capture of a youtube video shows a mental "Distance Viewing" development of the athlete who is passing instructions to the subconscious mind prior to the "Muscle Memory.
-Later, this video showing this mental distance evaluation exercise can be seen by World class athletes of Lawn Bowls.
+The above screen capture of a youtube video of a Petanque "Takeout" shot shows what will be discussed in part 2 of this blog.
+A mental "Distance Viewing" Muscle Memory development of which the athlete is passing instructions to the subconscious mind prior to the "Muscle Memory engagement.
+Later in part two a Lawn bowls video shows the same mental distance evaluation being performed by World class athletes in a Final Pairs game of Lawn Bowls.
 A skill developed after many years to instruct the mind of the actual distance to the jack.

-Of course, where in other throwing sports (horseshoes, Darts, etc) and the distance to the target is also fixed, the player's ability to do a good performance or having developed a "Muscle Memory" of precision is much easlier then in Lawn Bowls.
-Muscle Memory in Lawn Bowls is always being modified for each new "Jack Distance" between the short (21 meter) jack and the longest possible "Legal" Distance of a full rink length of 33 meters (to the edge of the Back Ditch.
+Of course, "Muscle Memory" in Lawn Bowls is always being modified for each new "Jack Distance" between the short (21 meter) jack and the longest possible "Legal" Distance of a full rink length of 33 meters (to the edge of the Back Ditch).
+And the new Lawn Bowls student should be instructed on the mental evaluation of distance.
+Which is seldom the case as bowl after bowl of a Coaching session is rolled without reference or instruction to the mind of the Jack distance.

 ![]() |